harpyeagle2021/Helium-Guides/docs/outdoor-hotspot/outdoor-faq.md

 ## Does the 4G Module require a sim-card?

 Yes you will need to sign up to a data plan with a mobile network.
-You can find more details about seeing up 4G with the outdoor gateway on the [LTE Config page](outdoor-hotspot/lte-config.md).
+You can find more details about setting up 4G with the outdoor gateway on the [LTE Config page](outdoor-hotspot/lte-config.md).

 We recommend this as it is typically cheaper to sign up to a local plan than the worldwide sims we could ship with it.